 They can be found online or in the chocolate mold section of most craft stores.
 Really you can use any type of chocolate mold as long as the cavity is large enough to accomodate hot cocoa, marshmallows and sometimes even a large dollop of peanut butter.

 The ingredient list is pretty simple for this hot chocolate bombs recipe.

-I like using a different chocolate like white chocolate or dark chocolate to decorate.
+I prefer to use milk chocolate for the base and then white chocolate or dark chocolate to decorate.

 Hot Cocoa Mix- This what ulitemly makes it into a drink.
 Make your own homemade hot chocolate mix or buy one at the store.